pbialon/armory-interview-task/README.md

 ```
 Replace `<path_to_logs>` with the path to the directory containing the log files.
 The tool assumes that all log files in the specified directory have the .log extension.

-### Repository Structure
-The repository structure consists of the following components:

-- `src`: Contains the source code for the solution.
-It contains of two packages:
-  - `log_files`: Contains the code for reading and sorting the log files.
-  - `priority_queue`: Contains the code for the priority queue used for on-the-fly files sorting.
-- `resources`: Contains the log files used for testing the solution.

 ### Makefile Commands